mohit614/AWS-EC2-working-as-custom-DNS-server/README.md

 	2) selet VPC ->click Attch button -> DNSHostames -> set no
 	3)  selet VPC ->click Attch button ->DNSresolution->set yes

-.)Create a s3 endpoint and attach it to private subnet"s routing table of this vpc(as emr needs an s3 endoint ) .)Create a nat instance in public subnet and attach it to private subnet's routing table.Also verify you have internet gateway attached to main routing table or public subnet routing table.
+.)Create a s3 endpoint and attach it to private subnet's routing table of this vpc(as emr needs a s3 endoint )

+.)Create a nat instance in public subnet and attach it to private subnet's routing table.Also verify you have internet gateway attached to main routing table or public subnet routing table.